 Even the most well-trained dog can cause serious injuries if not properly controlled.
 Both the State of Connecticut and the town of Glastonbury have enacted ordinances requiring residents to take certain actions to restrain their pets, but these laws are often ignored by people who believe their dog could never cause harm.

 If you or a loved one suffered injuries due to the actions of a dog or other pet, a Glastonbury dog bite lawyer could work to hold the animal’s owner responsible for the consequences.
-By contacting a personal injury attorney about your case, you could learn your options for obtaining compensation to assist with medical bills and other effects of your injuries.
+By contacting a seasoned personal injury attorney about your case, you could learn your options for obtaining compensation to assist with medical bills and other effects of your injuries.
+En Español.

-State Law Regarding Responsibility for Dog Attacks
+What Are the State Laws Regarding Responsibility for Dog Attacks?

 Connecticut state law codifies a form of strict liability that applies to dog owners when their dogs cause harm.
 Connecticut General Statutes §22-357 provides that the owner or keeper of a dog bears civil liability when their dog “does any damage to either the body or property of any person.”
 This means the dog owner must take responsibility even there is no showing of negligence and they had no knowledge of dangerous tendencies on the animal’s part.

 The statute does provide exceptions to this liability if the person suffering harm was trespassing at the time, or if they were “teasing, tormenting, or abusing” the dog.
-However, courts have held that petting a dog does not qualify as provoking the dog in this regard, so just because someone voluntarily made contact with a dog does not necessarily excuse the owner from liability under this statute.
+However, courts have held that petting a dog does not qualify as provoking the animal in this regard, so just because someone voluntarily made contact with a dog does not necessarily excuse the owner from liability under this statute.

-Glastonbury Dog Laws
+Glastonbury Dog Bite Laws

-In addition to the requirements and liabilities state laws impose, local Glastonbury regulations establish rules requiring dog owners to take responsibility for their animals.
+In addition to the requirements and liabilities state laws impose, local regulations establish rules requiring dog owners to take responsibility for their animals.
 For instance, Glastonbury Code of Ordinances §14-39 requires dog owners to keep their pets on a leash when in a public park or preserve unless they are in a specially designated dog park.

 In addition, Glastonbury Code of Ordinances §4-1 prohibits dog owners or keepers from allowing their dogs to roam on the property of others.
-Violations of these laws could be used by a Glastonbury dog bite attorney to support a claim of negligence.
+Violations of these laws could be used by a local dog bite attorney to support a claim of negligence.

 When the owner of a dog is found to be responsible for causing injuries to a person, injuries to a person’s companion animal(s), or damage to property, that owner may be required to pay compensation for a number of different effects of the incident.
 This compensation could cover several different consequences of a dog bite, including but not limited to: